TohurTV/llama.cpp-qt/README.md

    ```sh
    sh ./build-rocm.sh
    ```
-   Cuda = build-cuda.sh and cpu only build is build-cpu.sh
+   Cuda is build-cuda.sh and cpu only build is build-cpu.sh

 4. Run llama.cpp-qt